DuPage County, Illinois: History

 The first white settler in DuPage County was Bailey Hobson who, with Lewis Stewart, built a house in 1831 for the Hobson family at a site about 2 mi south of present-day downtown Naperville.
 Hobson later built a mill to serve surrounding farmers.
 Today, the Hobson house still stands on Hobson Road in Naperville, and the location of the mill is commemorated with a millstone and monument in today's Pioneer Park.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 336 sqmi, of which 327 sqmi is land and 8.9 sqmi (2.6%) is water.
 The DuPage River and the Salt Creek flow through DuPage County.
 According to the Forest Preserve District of DuPage County, the highest point in the county is located at the Mallard Lake Landfill, which at its highest point is 982 ft above mean sea level.

+Up to 60% of the county’s water was supplied by shallow dolomite wells until more communities began receiving water from Lake Michigan via City of Chicago in the 1990s.

 Climate

 In recent years, average temperatures in the county seat of Wheaton have ranged from a low of 14 °F in January to a high of 87 °F in July, although a record low of -26 °F was recorded in January 1985 and a record high of 105 °F was recorded in July 1995.
 Average monthly precipitation ranged from 1.56 in in February to 4.60 in in August.